heatweb/heat-network/README.md

 * Setup calculated values
 * Implement manufacturer specific topics using the *system/deviceVersion* topic
 * Link to web based documentation such as manufacturers installation instructions
-* Save incoming data into local memory along with a timestamp

 This project folder on GitHub contains JSON data files that describe the protocol, devices, and other useful data.
 These files can be imported directly info software such as Node-RED.
 Example Node-RED flows are provided under the examples folder to get you up and running handling live data in a matter of minutes.